If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 Make clear your desire to do what is necessary to save the marriage and prevent a divorce.

 Listen without expressing judgment (and try to honestly not have it).
-Instead, you should listen to understand.
+Instead, you should listen in order to understand.

 Don’t allow this to turn into an argument.